icl-utk-edu/heffte/doc/flags.md

           pencil = pencil to pencil data exchange (4 stages for full FFT) brick = brick to pencil data exchange (6 stages for full FFT)

-3. pflag: select pack/unpack for methods of data remapping, can be set to (default = memcpy): array = array based ptr = pointer based memcpy = memcpy based
+3. pflag: select pack/unpack for methods of data reshaping, can be set to (default = memcpy): array = array based ptr = pointer based memcpy = memcpy based